 ElmerGUI is often used as the first-step tool in the simulations.
-However, if in following simulations only minor modifications to the initial setup are needed it is often most practical to edit the command file (\.sif) by some text editor (e.g. emacs).
+However, if in following simulations only minor modifications to the initial setup are needed, it is often most practical to edit the command file (.sif) by some text editor (e.g. emacs).
 A good place to start may be one of the minimal test cases provided in the source distribution.
-The more than one hundred tests ofetn provides a close-enough starting point for consecutive simulations particularly if the geometry is rather simple.
-Also it may be that some new solvers are not implemented in the ElmerGUI and hence adding the manually is the only option.
-In adding the keywords in the command file, the Models Manual is of great help.
-In this approach ElmerSolver and ElmerPost are to be executed from the command line.
+The set of more than seven hundred tests often provides a close-enough starting point for consecutive simulations particularly if the geometry is rather simple.
+Also it may be that some new solvers are not implemented in the ElmerGUI and hence adding them manually is the only option.
+In adding the keywords into the command file, the Models Manual is of great help.
+In this approach ElmerSolver and the postprocessor are to be executed from the command line.